Edinburgh Fringe Comedy reviews: Joe Tracini | Jessie Nixon + more

 He’s smarter than that now.
 And he’s built his Edinburgh debut around his fascinating quest to find out what led his Dad to create such a spectacle of himself.

-It’s an extraordinary story, but one in which Loufti finds a way to fully embrace his culture, his love of comedy and his deeply bizarre but very loveable father.
+It’s an extraordinary story, but one in which Loutfi finds a way to fully embrace his culture, his love of comedy and his deeply bizarre but very loveable father.

 CLAIRE SMITH